actions/upload-artifact/README.md

   with:
     name: my-artifact
     path: path/to/artifact/
-    if-no-files-found: error # 'warn' or 'suppress' are also available, defaults to `warn`
+    if-no-files-found: error # 'warn' or 'ignore' are also available, defaults to `warn`
 ```

 ### Conditional Artifact Upload